EdvardRornes/CoSIMP_CRDM/README.md

 ## Repository Structure

-All new programs are prefixed with `DDCR_`.
+All programs are prefixed with `DDCR_`.
 Key computational routines are located in the `my_replaceable/` directory:

 ### Core Files
 | File                              | Description                                                        |